maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The relevant documents of a registered service are normally uploaded to the MSR as part of the [InstanceInterface createInstance](#operation-createinstance) operation.
-However, additional documents describing a service Instance could be required, resulting in a service Instance being associated with more than one documents.
+However, additional documents describing a service instance could be required, resulting in a service Instance being associated with more than one documents.
 The main purpose of the interface's ***createDoc*** operation is to allow the service providers to upload these additional Doc documents at a